 Organizations adapting to a “two-degree world” face three channels of risk: physical, liability and transitional.
-The Port Authority is starkly vulnerable to all three and must reduce exposure to travel modes whose use increase GHG emissions.
+The PA is vulnerable to all three and must reduce exposure to travel modes whose use increase GHG emissions.

 The paradox of climate change is that those who emit greenhouse gases have little incentive to reduce the significant costs they impose on future generations.
 And “once climate change becomes a defining issue for financial stability, it may already be too late.”1